MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`build_timeout_in_minutes`** - **Build timeout in minutes**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Time limit of Oryx app folder build in minutes.
+Specifies the time limit of the Oryx app folder build in minutes.
 <!-- :::editable-content-end::: -->
 <br>